Throughout the year across Australia you’ll find plenty of food and wine festivals and other fun indulgences.

 Margaret River, Western Australia

-Margaret River Gourmet Escape is a four day food and wine event which has attracted the world’s best chefs, culinary and wine critics and celebrities.
-Over four days, master classes, tastings from world-class vineyards, pop-up restaurants, cooking demonstrations, wine theatre, wine matching programs and live music are staged against the backdrop of the stunning beach location.
-Local restaurants complement several designated wine routes throughout the region.
-The Margaret River Gourmet Escape offers the opportunity to spend a few days with international chefs in one of Australia’s most internationally-acclaimed culinary and wine regions.
+Margaret River Gourmet Escape is a four day food and wine event which has attracted the world’s best international and Australian chefs, culinary and wine critics and celebrities.
+Over four days, master classes, tastings from world-class vineyards, pop-up restaurants, cooking demonstrations, wine theatre, wine matching programs and live music are staged against the backdrop of the stunning beaches of the Margaret River Wine Region.
+Local restaurants and wineries are found along several designated wine driving routes.
+The Margaret River Gourmet Escape offers the opportunity to spend a few days with international chefs in one of Australia’s most internationally-acclaimed epicurean regions.

-Visitors can welcome the New Year at The Taste Festival, the premier event showcasing Tasmanian food and wine on the Hobart waterfront held over the New Year period each year.
+Welcome in the New Year at Tasmania's Taste Festival, the premier event showcasing Tasmanian food and wine held on the Hobart waterfront over the New Year period in January each year.
 Tasmanian specialities such as fresh seafood, Bruny Island cheese and Bicheno berries are just some of the delights on offer.
-It is an opportunity to sample the State’s renowned cool-climate wines, peat-distilled malt whiskies and boutique beers.
-The festival also showcases a range of international cuisines prepared with fresh Tasmanian ingredients.
+It is also an opportunity to sample Tasmania’s renowned cool-climate wines, peat-distilled malt whiskies and boutique beers.
+The festival also showcases a range of international cuisines prepared with fresh Tasmanian produce.
 The Taste Festival coincides with the finish of the Sydney to Hobart Yacht Race, adding to the festivities.